nerzh/everscale-client-ruby/README.md

     # abi: Value -     #     # Contract ABI used to decode.
     # body: String -     #     # Message body BOC encoded in `base64`.
     # is_internal: Boolean -     #     # True if the body belongs to the internal message.
+    # allow_partial: Boolean&lt;Optional&gt; -     #     # Flag allowing partial BOC decoding when ABI doesn't describe the full body BOC.
+Controls decoder behaviour when after decoding all described in ABI params there are some data left in BOC: `true` - return decoded values `false` - return error of incomplete BOC deserialization (default)

     # RESPONSE: DecodedMessageBody
     # body_type: MessageBodyType -     #     # Type of the message body content.